 The truth: Optional add-on or separate membership required

-Some insurers may advertise roadside assistance as an included benefit when it’s actually an optional add-on service or requires a separate membership.
+Some insurers may advertise roadside assistance as an included benefit when it’s actually an optional add-on service or requires a separate membership, which is an example of false advertising in insurance.

 Roadside assistance coverage can vary greatly among providers and may have limitations on service calls or distance.